 Union Pacific spokeswoman Meg Siffring said in an email that “beer inside some of the boxcars was discharged into a creek and traveled downstream about a mile.
 Union Pacific’s Hazmat team is working to contain and remove the beer.
 The incident has been reported to the Arkansas Game and Fish Commission and the Dept. of Environmental Quality as some fish have perished.
 The cause of the derailment is under investigation.”

 Reports from the Arkansas Department of Environmental Quality said because of recent rain and the soil being saturated, the beer was not absorbed into the ground, with an estimated 10,000 gallons of beer flowing downhill to a ditch that feeds into the Terre Rouge Creek.
-An inspector from the Office of Emergency Management followed the creek 0.8 miles from the initial derailment location, finding a log in the creek provided a natural barrier with water behind it being clear and no dead aquatic life being found.
+An inspector from the Office of Emergency Management followed the creek eight-tenths of a mile from the initial derailment location, finding a log in the creek had provided a natural barrier with water behind it being clear and no dead aquatic life being found.

 Crews worked in extreme heat for several days to remove the damaged rail cars and clear the tracks.

 A staging area was established for removing and stacking the damaged pickup trucks that were inside autoracks.
-All were new Dodge-brand models, likely coming from being assembled in Mexico.
-They were stacked in piles over a large area showing very dramatic damage like entire roofs being ripped off.
+All were new and showed very dramatic damage like entire roofs being ripped off.
 The monetary loss of the vehicles was likely very high.

 I’m not sure exactly when all the damaged rail cars were removed and the track repaired, allowing the resumption of trains.
-Weeks later, most of the damaged trucks were still alongside the right of way, showing what a long process a cleanup like this can be.
+Weeks later, most of the damaged trucks were still alongside the right-of-way, showing what a long process a cleanup like this can take.

 With tracks reopened, a train passes through the site of the derailment on June 16, 2024.